radek24/Baker-blender-addon/README.md

 # Baker-blender-addon
-Addon to automate blender baking process
+Addon to automate blender baking process and pack textures into rgb channels

-If you find this addon useful you can donate to my [paypal](https://www.paypal.com/paypalme/radovanstastny).
-(Addon is completly free, this is just if you want to support development)